alexpooley/activejob-google_cloud_tasks/README.md

 ### Config
 ```
-Activejob::GoogleCloudTasks::Config.path = '/foo'
+Activejob::GoogleCloudTasks::Config.endpoint = '/foo'
+Activejob::GoogleCloudTasks::Config.http_method = :GET
 ```

-- `path` - (Optional) The path which the Cloud Tasks service forwards the task request to the worker.
+- `endpoint` - (Optional) The path or URL which the Cloud Tasks service forwards the task request to the worker.
+When the endpoint is a path then App Engine tasks will be created.
+When the endpoint is a URL then HTTP Target tasks are created.
 Default: `/activejobs`
+- `http_method` - (Optional) The HTTP method to use to connect ot the end point.
+Default: `:GET`

 ## Development